AdamKeeley/P0223/SQL Queries.md

 # SQL Queries

-Will probably want to exclude all records with the following code_type:
+Exclude all records with the following code_type:
 |coding	|meaning											|
 |---	|---                                                |
 |-99	|redacted - missing                                 |